 With each ACS estimate, the Census Bureau reports a Margin of Error (MOE), or measure of the variability of the estimate due to sampling error.
 The MOE enables data users to measure the range of uncertainty around each estimate.
+For example, if the ACS estimate is 100 and has a MOE of +/- 20, then you can be 90 percent certain the value for the whole population falls between 80 and 120.
 The larger the MOE, the lower the accuracy of the estimate-and the less confidence one should have that the estimate is close to the true value.

 Esri Improves Confidence in Using ACS

 Decisions about the quality of an estimate based on the MOE are difficult to make.
 Esri has simplified this process by adding symbols to flag reliability of data based on sample size.
 Symbols are based on thresholds of reliability Esri established using an estimate's Coefficient of Variation (CV).